 - 5. Use caution in patients over 55 years old.
 Contact Medical Command if patient does not have severe symptoms as defined above or if unsure whether this is an allergic reaction. - 6.
 If the patient does not have a prescribed EPINEPHrine auto injector, but there is a bystander available with an auto injector, contact medical command. - 7.
-Dispose of the injector in a biohazard container.
+Dispose of the injector or syringe in a biohazard container.

-- A. Review every case of EMT administered or assisted EPINEPHrine auto-injector use for documentation of symptoms defined in protocol. - B. Review every case of EMT administered or assisted EPINEPHrine auto-injector for the appropriate contact with medical command as required by the protocol. - C. Consider benchmark of on scene time < 10 minutes.
+- A. Review every case of EMT administered or assisted EPINEPHrine auto-injector or EPINEPHrine 1mg/mL vial use for documentation of symptoms defined in protocol. - B. Review every case of EMT administered or assisted EPINEPHrine auto-injector or EPINEPHrine 1mg/mL vial for the appropriate contact with medical command as required by the protocol. - C. Consider benchmark of on scene time < 10 minutes.